 General

 Amend subparagraph (a): General.
-The Urban Charge-Sustaining Emission Test consists of a cold-start UDDS cycle and a hot-start UDDS cycle as described in section E..
-If driver-selectable modes are available, activate the driver-selectable mode to be tested for the Urban Charge-Sustaining Emission Test to determine worst case emissions as described in section E..
-If a vehicle has a driver-selectable, charge-increasing mode, SOC shall be set in accordance with section E. with the charge-increasing mode activated at the start of the cold-start UDDS cycle.
-If the vehicle is to be tested in charge-increasing operation (this does not apply to a driver-selectable charge-increasing mode), then the initial SOC for the Urban Charge-Sustaining Emission Test shall be set at the lowest normal SOC level allowed by the vehicle when driving on the UDDS cycle.
+The Urban Charge-Sustaining Emission Test consists of a cold-start UDDS cycle and a hot-start UDDS cycle as described in section E.4.1.3.
+If driver-selectable modes are available, activate the driver-selectable mode to be tested for the Urban Charge-Sustaining Emission Test to determine worst case emissions as described in section E.3.4.

 PM Sampling